linzmacd/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles.png](data/retiring_titles.png)

 - Only 1,549 current employees meet the current eligibilty criteria for the mentorship program of having a birthdate in 1965.
 - If we change the criteria to having a birthdate in 1964, the number of eligible candidates incleases to 18,356.
-If we change it to a range, having a birthdate in 1961 through 1964 that eligible candidate pool increasees to 73,770.
+If we change it to having a birthdate in 1961 through 1964, the eligible candidate pool increasees to 73,770.

 ## Summary

 As the "silver tsunami" begins to make an impact P-H will have to fill as many as 90,398 positions to replace current employees who are nearing retirement age.
-While there are more than enough qualified, retirement-ready employees to mentor the next generation of P-H employees, there are many fewer candidates that meet the current eligibility requirements for the mentorship program.
+While there are more than enough qualified, retirement-ready employees to mentor the next generation of P-H employees, there are far fewer candidates that meet the current eligibility requirements for the mentorship program.
 Recommendations for additional queries include:

-1. Expanding the criteria to including all employees born between 1961 and 1964
+1. Expanding the criteria to include all employees born between 1961 and 1964 and seeing how that affects the number of employees eligible for the mentorship program
-2. Grouping the eligible candidates by title and comparing that to the Retiring Titles table.
+2. Grouping the eligible candidates by title and comparing that to the Retiring Titles table to assess how the numbers of mentors and mentees align.
+3. Examining these same factors on the departmental level to determine whether there are any specific departments that will be hit harder.